Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Wavepacket dynamics

 To be specific, we will choose an initially localized state of the form

-Picking $x_{0}$ far ($\left\vert x_{0}\right\vert \gg d$) to the left of the barrier and $p_{0}>0$, the choice (\ref{is1}) gives an initial state with positive charge [cf. Eq. (\ref{KGcharge})], a Gaussian with mean position $x_{0}$ and mean momentum $p_{0}$ that will move towards the barrier.
-However, computing the coefficients

-(we have omitted an overall constant term depending on the normalization and Gaussian width), we see that $c_{KG}^{-}$ is non-zero (although it is small for non-relativistic velocities).
-This means that there is a negative energy component that develops for $t>0$.
-It turns out that this negative energy component moves to the left (recall that $p_{0}>0$ yields an antiparticle that moves in the negative direction), so only the positive energy wavepacket (particle) impinges on the barrier.
-We might as well have chosen to restrict $G(0,x)$ to the expansion over the positive energy eigenstates in Eq. (\ref{KGwp-g}), but when comparing with numerical solutions it is more interesting to keep (\ref{is1}) as the initial state.
-The wavepacket is therefore given by
+Picking $x_{0}$ far to the left of the barrier and $p_{0}>0$, the choice (\ref{is1}) gives an initial state with positive charge.
+The coefficients $c_{KG}^{\pm}=\left\langle \Psi_{1}^{\pm}\right\vert \left.
+G\right\rangle _{KG}$ are readily computed [Eq.
+(C-4)] and it can be seen that $c_{KG}^{-}$ is non-zero (although it is small for non-relativistic velocities).
+This negative energy component moves to the left (recall that $p_{0}>0$ yields an antiparticle that moves in the negative direction), so only the positive energy wavepacket (particle) impinges on the barrier \footnote{We might as well have chosen to restrict $G(0,x)$ to the expansion over the positive energy eigenstates in Eq. (\ref{KGwp-g}), but when comparing with numerical solutions it is more interesting to keep (\ref{is1}) as the initial state.}.

-where the amplitudes $\mathcal{A}_{j}$ and $\mathcal{B}_{j}$ are given by Eqs. (\ref{iter}) from the coefficients collected in Appendix A, and the unit-step function are defined below Eq. (\ref{KGwp-g}).